Code4Community/Code4Community.github.io/tutorials/html-css-tutorial.md

 ### Background
 HTML stands for Hypertext Markup Language.
 A "markup language" is not a programming language.
 Rather, it's a way of annotating, or "marking up" text with formatting information.
 The formatting information is interpreted by a program (in this case, a browser) and then displayed to your screen.

+You "mark up" text in HTML using tags.
+An opening tag looks like `<tag>`, it's a tag name with an angle bracket on each side.
+A closing tag looks like `</tag>`, it's a forward slash and a tag name with an angle bracket on each side.
+Let's say that you want to display the text "Go Bucks".
+You might want to display that as a header, paragraph, or a link.
+Your decision on that front would dictate which tag you would use.
+If you want a header, then you'd put `<h1>Go Bucks</h1>`.
+If you want a paragraph, then you'd put `<p>Go Bucks</p>`.

 Every HTML page should look something like this.
 The `<!DOCTYPE html>` tag tells the browser we're writing HTML5 (the latest version of HTML).
 The `<head></head>` tag tells the browser about our webpage (this information is called metadata).
 The `<body></body>` tag tells the browser what to display on our webpage.
 ```html
 <!DOCTYPE html>